 Ready to get started?

-CData Connect provides a pure SQL interface for Microsoft Planner, allowing you to easily integrate with live Microsoft Planner data in Power Automate — without replicating the data.
-Connect looks exactly like a SQL Server database to Power Automate and uses optimized data processing out of the box to push all supported SQL operations (filters, JOINs, etc) directly to Microsoft Planner, leveraging server-side processing to quickly return Microsoft Planner data.
+CData Connect provides a live interface for Microsoft Planner, allowing you to integrate with live Microsoft Planner data in Power Automate — without replicating the data.
+Connect uses optimized data processing out of the box to push all supported SQL operations (filters, JOINs, etc) directly to Microsoft Planner, leveraging server-side processing to quickly return Microsoft Planner data.

-2. Select "Microsoft Planner" from Available Data Sources.
+2. Select "Microsoft Planner" from the Add Connection panel

 3. Enter the necessary authentication properties to connect to Microsoft Planner.